ryanstef448/Data_Visualizations-/README.md

 The ability to transform large and complex datasets into visualizations makes it easy to comprehend patterns and trends from data.
 This allows stakeholders to make informed decisions quickly and confidently.
 Using bar charts, line graphs, heat maps, and scatter plots can help bridge the gap between the raw data and meaningful insights.

-# Project 1 - Visualize NCAA D1 Mens Basketball Championships (1980-2024).
+# Project 1 - NCAA D1 Mens Basketball Championships (1980-2024).
 ## Steps Followed in this project

 - Download the data from https://www.ncaa.com/history/basketball-men/d1 and create CSV file.